|Nutritional Guidelines (per serving)|

 Remove the octopus from the water and allow to cool.
 Refrigerate for at least 1 hour.
 Cut into bite-size chunks, slicing the legs in 1/2 inch rounds and the head into thin strips.

 Rinse potatoes and clean with a vegetable brush.

 Fill a medium-sized pot halfway with water.
 Bring to a boil over high heat.
 Boil the potatoes until they can easily be poked with a fork.

-- Remove from heat and place under cold running water.
+Remove potatoes from heat and place under cold running water.

 Allow the potatoes to cool, then peel.
-Slice into rounds approximately 1/3-inch thick.
+Slice into rounds approximately 1/3 inch thick.

 Arrange potato slices on a serving platter.
 Place octopus on top.
 Drizzle with olive oil.
 Sprinkle sweet paprika over top and serve.